grrrwaaa/courses/datt4950/evo.md

 Now we can show all members of a generation side-by-side, and use the mouse to choose the member we prefer to form the parent of the next generation.

+Possible extensions:

+- Make the fixed amounts variable over time
+- Add "bracketed systems":
+	- By adding push "[" and pop "]" symbols to save/restore graphics state (position, orientation etc.), the graphics interpreter can render branched structures such as trees and ferns.
+The result is further improved by reducing the length of each line according to the bracketed recursion depth.
+- Extend into *rewriting systems*, such as L-systems, by embedding *production rules* -- we will return to this later in the course.

 ---

 ## Evolving agents